alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

 # Getting Started with JavaScript Proxy Object

-JavaScript Proxy Object is one of the lesser known features of JavaScript.
-It was introduced in ES2015.
-This tutorial will teach what you need to know about it.
-You will learn...
+JavaScript Proxy Object is one of the lesser known and a bit esoteric JavaScript features introduced in ES2015.
+In this tutorial, you will learn about what a Proxy object is, how it works and how to create it.
+You will also learn about the six most useful JavaScript Proxy handlers, or traps, and how to use them.
 <!--more-->
 <!--
 Table of Contents: